alonsoir/recomendation-spark-engine/README.md

 TODO

-	update build.sbt to use latest versions of dependencies
+	update build.sbt to use latest versions of dependencies.
+	There is a problem with dependencies, i cannot upgrade spark and akka to latest versions so i am going to update first spark dependencies and disable everything related with akka and play...
 Setup
 =====